truenas/middleware/docs/userguide/index.rst

 `download the PBI <http://www.freenas.org/downloads/plugins/9/>`_ for their architecture and version.

-**NOTE:** FreeNAS® PBIs can not be installed inside a standard or ports jail.
+.. note:: FreeNAS® PBIs can not be installed inside a standard or ports jail.

 To install a FreeNAS® PBI, go to Jails → View Jails and click the plugin jail you wish to install into.
 An example is seen in Figure 13.4a.